Epicminer256/minimodem-chat/README.md

 2.) minimodem

-All you have to do is just pick the direction, channel, and rate.
+All you have to do is just pick the direction (rx or tx), channel, and rate.
 This is made to work with my minimodem bot script